 120/240V 30A (L14-30R) receptacle

-Additionally, it features 2 DC outlets: there's two 5V USB ports (1 x USB-A and 1 x USB-C) with which you may charge electronics, for example mobile phones or tablets, conveniently.
+Additionally, it features 2 DC outlets: there's two 5V USB ports (1 x USB-A and 1 x USB-C) enabling convenient charging of devices like mobile phones and tablets.

-Thanks to its TT-30R receptacle (TT stands for 'Travel Trailer'), this Pulsar generator is RV Ready.
-In addition, since the PGDA70BiSCO bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.
+Thanks to its TT-30R receptacle (TT meaning 'Travel Trailer'), this Pulsar generator is RV Ready, ready to power your recreational vehicle with ease.
+In addition, as it features a twist-lock L14-30R receptacle, the PGDA70BiSCO is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.

 Portability